 In the area, most of the lakes are found above 7 600ft (2300 m).
 As a general rule, mountain lakes are still under snow and ice in June and July.
 They only start thawing from mid-July until mid-October.

 Water from the Mont-Blanc range is crystalline, which spares its creeks from contamination.
-However during your hike and before drinking water from creeks and streams, you should look around to check for pastoral and other signs of human activity, which may have an impact on the surrounding water sources.
+However before drinking water from creeks and streams, you should look around to check for pastoral and other signs of human activity, which may have an impact on the surrounding water sources.
+So out of caution systematically use a filtration system.

 Booking huts is in most cases mandatory.
 In winter and outside hut catering periods (hut keepers provide food and lodging service from mid-June to mid/end September), CAF (French Alpine Club) huts provide access to a restricted section of the building, providing hikiers with a shelter and blankets.
 Private huts are ofter closed out of summer months.
 There is no hut accessible for shelter in the Aiguilles Rouges.